The Best Squirrel Proof Bird Feeders and 12 Tips That Work

 This classic caged bird feeder style is popular for a reason—it works.
 The tube feeder inside the cage will hold a wide variety of seeds, and only smaller songbirds can make their way in to dine.
-Learn how to choose the best nyjer feeders to attract finches.
+Check out the best finch feeders to attract finches.

 Caged feeders work well for suet cakes, too.
 Smaller songbirds and woodpeckers slip right through, leaving squirrels, raccoons, and big bully birds behind.
 Check out the best suet feeders for winter birds.